Eddie Russ Bio

 Russ’s Mixed Bag playtime fortuitously created opportunities to record five albums with legendary alto saxman Sonny Stitt (then, a Saginaw transplant from Boston), including “Portrait of a Legend” (Jazz Masters), and three solo albums for the Monument label (“Take A Look At Yourself,” “See The Light”).
 His seminal 1974 album, “Fresh Out” (Soul Jazz Records) with the hit single, “The Lope Song,” took Europe by storm.

 In 1977 while playing a Grand Rapids club, Russ hooked up with European promoter Martin Bialias, which spawned assorted bookings abroad.
 That year Russ spent five weeks in Germany, Austria, and Switzerland.
 Netting rave reviews helped pave the way for return visits in 1979-80.
-And starting in 1980, he made three annual trips to Jamaica with a jazz band from Michigan Technological University, serving as professorial mentor and bandleader.
+Starting in 1980, he made three annual trips to Jamaica with Eddie Russ & Friends, serving as professorial mentor and bandleader.
 By then Russ’s material was acquiring West Coast momentum with regular airplay on Los Angeles area radio stations.

 In the mid-80s Russ spent considerable time jamming in Michigan clubs when not teaching at Aquinas College, where he met a prized pupil and bassist named Paul Keller.
 This fueled a move to Ann Arbor, placing him closer to his many musical jazz comrades.
 That same year, 1986, also found Russ part of the birth of the now famous Bird of Paradise jazz club.
+During this period, he became a regular guest artist at Midwest colleges and universities, especially touring with the award-winning University of Wisconsin-Stevens Point Jazz Ensemble under the direction of Mike Irish.
 Washtenaw Community College music professor Morris Lawrence was yet another jazz educator eager to recruit his expertise.

 In 1992 Russ went back to Europe for a tour of Holland and England, again sponsored by Soul Jazz Records.
 In fact since the early 80s Russ garnered unmatched notoriety abroad compared to less glowing stateside press clippings.
 Thanks to the British dance-jazz scene, groove-laden recordings like “Fresh Out” and the No. 1 LP “See The Light” (1981) firmly catapulted Russ to international stardom.